open-learning-exchange/open-learning-exchange.github.io/pages/angular.md

 # Angular BeLL Reboot
+*Note: This project page is a work in progress.
+Please reach out on the gitter chat if you would like to contribute to this project*
 ## Objective:
 Create a prototype Progressive Web App using Angular & CouchDB with the BeLL Apps functionality